-Investigate the pathway from basic science research to tissue engineering and biotech, with hands-on workshops, experiments and tours of cutting edge facilities.
 The frontier of science and technology has rarely been as exciting as it is today.
-Students will have the opportunity to work with esteemed faculty in the chemistry department, research mentors, and industry professionals who have taken cutting-edge research and seen it materialize in the real-world.
-Students will have the opportunity to see the Biosciences and Engineering field evolve through the basic sciences to innovative research to industry products and procedures.
-Students will have closer collaboration and deeper engagement in the world of BioSciences and Engineering allowing them to see their futures – right now.
+Students will have the opportunity to work with esteemed faculty in the Wake Forest science departments, research mentors, and industry professionals who have taken cutting-edge research and seen it materialize in the real-world.
+Investigate the pathway from basic science research to tissue engineering, with hands-on workshops, experiments and tours of cutting edge facilities.
+Students explore how the Biosciences and Engineering fields have evolved through physical sciences to innovative research, industry products, and procedures.
+Close collaboration and deeper engagement in the world of Biosciences and Engineering will allow students to see their futures – right now.

-Eligibility: Rising sophomores, juniors and seniors in high school and rising freshmen in college
+Eligibility: Rising sophomores, juniors and seniors in high school and incoming college freshmen

 Residential or Non Residential: Residential